fhoedemakers/pico-infonesPlus/README.md

 The emulator is based on the [Raspberry PI Pico port of InfoNES by Shuichi Takano](https://github.com/shuichitakano/pico-infones)

-In stead of flashing a NES rom to the Pico using picotool, you can create a FAT32 formatted SD card and copy your NES roms on to it.
+In stead of flashing a NES rom to the Pico using picotool, you create a FAT32 formatted SD card and copy your NES roms on to it.
 It is possible to organise your roms into different folders.

 A menu is added to the emulator, which reads the roms from the SD card and shows them on screen for the user to select and flash.